If your baby wakes up crying from naps, look no further. In this article, I’ll share why this happens and exactly what to do to turn things around.

 - Turn on white noise to lull him back to sleep

 The problem could start not with the nap, but with how long he’s been awake.
-Being awake too long could be making him overtired, and harder to settle during and after his naps.
-Because if you’re waiting for him to be fussy before putting him down for a nap, he’s likely already overtired at that point.
+Being awake too long could be making him overtired, and he has a harder time settling during and after his naps.
+Because if you’re waiting for him to be fussy before putting him down, he’s likely already overtired at that point.

 My son had a great “nap day,” all because I told myself he would.
-Tired of feeling frustrated with each short nap and endless cries, I vowed that that day would be a good one.
+Tired of feeling frustrated with each short nap and the endless cries that followed, I vowed that that day would be a good one.

-Not only that, I also told myself that if he happens to wake up crying from a short nap (or doesn’t even take one at all), that it’s okay, too.
-If he wakes up right when I put him down in his crib or skipped his nap entirely, well, that’s also okay.
+Not only that, but I told myself that if he happened to wake up crying from a nap, that that’s okay, too.
+If he woke up right when I put him down in his crib or skipped his nap entirely, well, that’s also okay.

-Sometimes, our biggest hurdles happen in our heads.
-We let one frustrating nap (or a series of them) determine the rest of our day, or even make us feel like a failure.
+You see, sometimes, our biggest hurdles happen in our heads.
+We let one frustrating nap (or a series of them) determine the rest of the day or make us feel like a failure.
 But what if we tell ourselves that it’s okay, that it’s nothing to sweat about?

 Let’s say your 4 month old baby won’t nap.
 What if you simply chose to let that go?
 To step back and say that her not napping isn’t a measure of your day, much less your worth?
 To ask yourself, Can I move on from this, even just for a moment?

 One thing’s for sure: you’d be more likely to shrug it off and move on, perhaps focus on something more positive than dwelling on a frustrating nap.
 You’d realize that this is the season you’re in, and like all seasons, will come and go.

-The next time you feel yourself tensing up and ready to lose your temper when your baby cries, pause for a moment and tell yourself it’s just a nap.
+The next time you feel yourself tensing up and ready to lose your temper when she cries, pause for a moment and tell yourself it’s just a nap.

-It’s frustrating when your baby wakes up crying from naps, especially when the naps were shorter than the time you actually took to get him to sleep.
+It’s frustrating when your baby wakes up crying from naps, especially when these naps run shorter than the time it took to get him to sleep.
 Thankfully, you now have a few tips to get through this hurdle, whether the naps were a “success” or not.

 Get more tips:

-- 5 Reasons Your Baby Wakes Up Screaming Uncontrollably
+- What to Do When Your Baby Wakes Up Every Hour